VRamazing/Blog/_posts/2017-11-2-Why-I-haven't-taken-another-job?.md

 After that I got countless opportunities for varying CTC anywhere from 3-9 lakhs p.a.
-High paying jobs wanted me to be in bangalore which I didn't wanted to go to and the jobs that I got around Delhi NCR I didn't went to.Most probably because I didn't felt my talents would be best used in a 9-5 job.Sometimes I rejected jobs because I did not like the technology they were working on, somethimes because of the salary they were paying and sometimes because it did not felt right to do it.My fears were leading me to apply for jobs I didn't wanted to go to and my anxiety and depression were stopping me to join them.
+High paying jobs wanted me to be in bangalore which I didn't wanted to go to and the jobs that I got around Delhi NCR I didn't went to.Most probably because I didn't felt my talents would be best used in a 9-5 job.Sometimes I rejected jobs because I did not like the technology they were working on, somethimes because of the salary they were paying and sometimes because it did not felt right things to do.My fears were leading me to apply for jobs I didn't wanted to go to and my anxiety and depression were stopping me to join them.
 Once a friend got me a job I didn't ask for and I rejected it.He was like what do you want from life.I said I wanted to be happy.
 It was hard for me to go against the wind.There were many sacrifices I had to make but it was fruitful and worth living.I learnt technologies I